-The Church throughout history has used every means necessary to offer hope to all people.
-In the early 4th century, churches in Europe began to create stunning stained-glass depictions of stories within the Bible.
-Sharing the Good news with a culture that was largely illiterate was both beautiful and creative.
-Stained glass gave way to overhead projectors and eventually presentation software.
+The Church throughout history has used every means necessary to spread its message to all people.
+In the early 4th century, churches in Europe began to create stunning stained-glass depictions of stories within the Bible to share the Good News with a culture that was largely illiterate, in a way that was both beautiful and creative.
+Stained glass gave way to overhead projectors, and eventually presentation software.
 The means have changed over time, but the message never has.

 Deciding the best form of media for your next worship experience can be a daunting task; after all, people’s souls are at stake.
 However, there are three simple questions that can help guide you.